open-atmos/PySDM/paper/paper.md

 The key motivation behind development of `PySDM` has been to offer the community an approachable readily reusable software for users and developers who wish to contribute to the scientific progress of particle-based methods for simulating atmospheric clouds.
-To this end, we strive to maintain strict modularity of the PySDM building blocks, separation of functionality and examples, and extensive unit test coverage in the project.
+To this end, we strive to maintain modularity of the `PySDM` building blocks, separation of functionality and examples, and extensive unit test coverage in the project.
 A user of the package can select top-level options such as the simulation environment, particle processes, and output attributes without a detailed grasp of the CPU and GPU backend code.

-`PySDM` v1 featured representation of the following
+`PySDM` "v1" featured representation of the following
-  processes: condensational growth/evaporation, collisional growth, aqueous sulphur chemistry, as well as coupling of particle transport and vapour/heat budget with grid-discretised fluid flow.
+  processes: condensational growth/evaporation, collisional growth, aqueous sulfur chemistry, as well as coupling of particle transport and vapor/heat budget with grid-discretized fluid flow.
-This paper outlines subsequent developments in the "v2" releases of `PySDM` including representation of three new processes (collisional breakup, immersion freezing, and surface-partitioning of organic aerosol components), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and additional illustrative examples.
+This paper outlines subsequent developments in the "v2" releases of `PySDM` including representation of three new processes (collisional breakup, immersion freezing, and surface-partitioning of organic aerosol components), initialization framework for aerosol size and composition, enhanced support for adaptive time-stepping, and additional illustrative examples.

 In the companion `PySDM-examples` package, we continue to expand and maintain a set of examples demonstrating project features through automated reproduction of results from literature.